 - The US Antarctic Program has been flying out of Christchurch since 1955 – the first flight to the Ice from Christchurch was 20 December 1955.

 - The journey south takes 5-8 hours depending on whether you are flying on a USA C-17 Globemaster or an American or New Zealand Hercules.
 Christchurch to McMurdo Sound is a 4,000 kms distance.

-- Lyttelton Port Company provides services for scientific research or supply ships (icebreakers) bound for or returning from Antarctica.
-The port has hosted the Araon (Korea), Nathanial B Palmer (USA), Italica (Italy) and USCGC Polar Star (USA).
+- Lyttelton Port Company provides services for scientific research and supply ships and icebreakers bound for or returning from Antarctica.
+The port has hosted the Araon (Korea), Nathaniel B. Palmer (USA), Italica (Italy) and USCGC Polar Star (USA).

 Explore Christchurch’s historic connections to Antarctica located throughout the city.